Fee Payment (All Students)

-Once processed by the Bursar’s Office, direct deposit takes 3-5 business days to disburse to your bank account.
+Once processed by the Bursar's Office, direct deposit takes three to five business days to disburse to your bank account.

 Your refund is subject to federal regulations.
 If you receive a refund due to dropped classes or a total withdrawal, you may no longer qualify to receive scholarships or financial aid.
 In that case, the funds may be returned to the lender or grantor pursuant to all applicable rules and regulations.

 If you paid by cash or check, a refund check will be sent to your mailing address of record, or direct-deposited in your bank account.
 If you notify the Bursar's Office that you have not received the check due to an incorrect address, a fee of $18.50 will be charged for all checks reissued due to a stop pay request by the student.
 Please be sure your current mailing address is on file.